RadleighSmith/hockley-woods/README.md

 <img src="docs/readme-images/footer-screenshot.png">

+### 404 Error Page

+I add a 404 error page not found just incase a page doesnt exist so users will be directed to here and can easily navigate to the home page.

 ### Future Features

 * Interactive Gallery / Photography Page - Allow users to upload images creating a sense of ownership and pride among the community.